School Newsletter Welcome Series: The First 3 Emails New Families Should Get

 Building this with your current tools

-A welcome series can be built as three separate named lists in Daystage, with families manually added when they join — or automated through a registration form that adds them to the sequence.
+A welcome series can be built as three separate named lists in Daystage, with families manually added when they join. or automated through a registration form that adds them to the sequence.
 Even a manual workflow with a simple checklist ("Has this family received email 1?
 Email 2?
 Email 3?") is significantly better than no welcome series at all.

 Ready to send your first newsletter?

-40 newsletters per school year, free.
+3 newsletters free.
 No credit card.
 First one ready in under 5 minutes.

 Get started free